Buying

 At home?
 Peanuts.
 Depends on your tariff of course but get one of those handy overnight deals and you’ll replenish the battery for as little as a fiver, maybe less.
 At a really dear public rapid charger the maths inevitably go south: ball park, it’ll be £30 for a three-quarter top-up.
 Hope you’re not doing those on the regular.

-Expect 200-220 miles range in real driving.
-The R4 doesn't boast crazy-high charge power – just 100kW – but as it's efficient and the battery is smallish, you recover a good slice of extra range in a shortish time without having to look for an ultra-rapid charger.
+The Renault 4 doesn't boast crazy-high charge power – just 100kW – but as it's efficient and the battery is smallish, you recover a good slice of extra range in a short time without having to look for an ultra-rapid charger.
 In numbers, that's 15-80 per cent in half an hour, which will get you another two hours of motorway driving.

 It'll also accept three-phase AC charging at 11kW, for a complete charge in four and a half hours.
 Plus it can deliver power outward – vehicle-to-load.